sammyf/ollimca/README.md

 You can then use the provided stand-alone frontend to search for images featuring the keywords you enter.

+### changelog :

+* added a checkbox in the search frontend to physically delete duplicate images (based on their checksum) and then remove missing files from the databases. (please see the notes!)

 ### installation :

 You will need python3 with venv installed.